• plumbing heating and air alliance member

 A large section of your audience is not ready to buy immediately, but offering a lead magnet in exchange for an email opt-in allows you to continue to nurture the lead through the sales cycle.

-Using email marketing software, HVAC companies can track analytics like open rates, click-through rates, and unsubscribe rates through dashboard analytics.
+Using email marketing software such as Active Campaign or AWeber, HVAC companies can track analytics like open rates, click-through rates, and unsubscribe rates through dashboard analytics.

 From there, companies can adjust their campaigns to increase success.